Yongle Emperor: The new capital

 From 1414 to the end of 1416, the Emperor remained in Beijing during the campaign in Mongolia.
 The reconstruction of the Grand Canal was completed in 1415, which greatly aided in the supply of the north.
 Construction then resumed at a faster pace.
-The exact number of workers involved in building the city is unknown, but it is estimated to have been several hundred thousand.
+Estimates place the number of workers involved in building the city at several hundred thousand.
 (Note: According to American historian Patricia Ebrey, hundreds of thousands of workers were involved in the construction of Beijing.
 Historian Ray Huang estimates that there were 100,000 artisans and 1 million laborers involved in the project.)
-The chief architects and engineers include Cai Xin, Nguyễn An (a Viet eunuch), Kuai Xiang and Lu Xiang.
+The chief architects and engineers included Cai Xin, Nguyễn An (a Viet eunuch), Kuai Xiang and Lu Xiang.
 By the end of 1417, most of the palaces were completed, but construction on the walls continued.
 In 1420, the city was deemed ready for the relocation of the government.
 On 28 October 1420, Beijing was officially declared the principal capital of the empire, and by February 1421, ministries and other government agencies had relocated to Beijing.
+The Beijing authorities administered the empire from 1421.
+Some ministries remained in Nanjing, but their powers were limited to the southern metropolitan area and held little political significance.
+The cost of supplying Beijing, which was located far from the economically developed regions of the country, was a constant burden on the state treasury.

 In 1421, a famine broke out in the northern provinces.
 At the same time, three major audience halls in the newly built Forbidden City were destroyed by fire.
-This event shook the Emperor, who saw it as a sign of displeasure from Heaven.
-In response, he called upon government officials to critique the mistakes of the government.
-One of the officials, a junior secretary named Xiao Yi, strongly criticized the decision to build the capital in the north and was subsequently executed.
+The Emperor regarded the event as a sign of Heaven's displeasure.
+He called upon government officials to critique the mistakes of the government.
+A junior secretary named Xiao Yi strongly criticized the decision to build the capital in the north and was subsequently executed.
 This effectively silenced any further discussion on the matter.

-The empire was administered by the Beijing authorities from 1421, although some ministries remained in Nanjing, but their powers were limited to the southern metropolitan area and held little political significance.
-The cost of supplying Beijing, which was located far from the economically developed regions of the country, was a constant burden on the state treasury.